rish987/trackswitch-manuform/README.md

 Screw on the nuts on the other side tight enough so that the screws aren't able to jiggle (optionally, you may use washers on this side as well if it helps), but not so tight that you aren't able to turn them (along with the nuts).
+If you can't exactly achieve this, that's okay, just make sure the nuts can spin without catching (Blu-Tac will come to your rescue)!

-Insert the screws into the hole in the front of the mount, then the holes in the PCB, then screw them into the inserts in the back of the mounts.
+Insert the screws through the holes in the front of the mount and the holes in the PCB, then screw them into the inserts in the back of the mount.
+Now, squeeze some Blu-Tac underneath opposite corners of the mount as far as possible from the nuts.
+This will add some extra stability as you make the final adjustment.
-Continue to screw them in incrementally in equal amounts until the front of the mount is about 6 mm away from the back of the trackball mount.
+Continue to screw in incrementally in equal amounts until the front of the mount is about 6 mm away from the back of the trackball mount.
 This will certainly place the sensor too far from the trackball to register, but you will make the final adjustments after you have flashed the arduinos